5.0

 Vertical gain climbing: 1400m

 After an early breakfast, we will leave the basecamp and trek back down to Trinity church.
-We will have time to visit the Trinity church site, which is a symbol of Kazbegi from the 14th century.
-Finally, the driver will meet the group and transfer all to Stepantsminda hotel to retrieve stored belongings and proceed to Tbilisi.
-We will stop on the way to Tbilisi in a local restaurant to enjoy delicious Georgian cuisine and congratulate each other on sharing such an amazing journey together.
+Here, we can take the time to visit the Trinity church site, which is a symbol of Kazbegi from the 14th century which is still being used today.
+The driver will meet the group and transfer all to Stepantsminda hotel to retrieve stored belongings and proceed to Tbilisi.
+We will stop on the way to Tbilisi in a local restaurant to enjoy delicious Georgian cuisine and congratulate each other on such a journey together.
 Check in to Tbilisi hotel.

 Early breakfast at the hotel, checkout, and transfer to airport with the driver.